MailTape/MailTape-v1/_posts/2020-12-06-Markus-Floats.md

 # MailTape's selection

 ## Markus Floats – Forward Always
 Sanjay: **"**With recurrent tumbling notes and angular drawn-out drones throughout, Markus somehow manages to keep this track sounding like a pleasant walk in open habitat.
-Different arpeggios work against one another, as this final track on 'Third Album'reiterates many of the sounds, textures and timbres heard previously.**"**
+Different arpeggios work against one another, as this final track on 'Third Album' reiterates many of the sounds, textures and timbres heard previously.**"**

 ## Bill Withers – Grandma's Hands
 Sanjay: **"**The late Bill Withers needs no introduction; suffice to say this is my favourite non-romantic love song.**"**